 Our bitch Mira, who was still quite young at the time, had fun in the water of the Baltic Sea and, like our three-year-old daughter, was often difficult to get out again.
 But digging in the sand was also very popular with both of them.
 Contact with the free-roaming dogs was mostly peaceful and almost always under the watchful eyes of the dog owners.

 By the way, we were well taken care of on this Baltic Sea beach by the snack bar of the Vietnam restaurant Nam Trang.
-In the meantime, however, the owner and thus the concept have probably changed, but snacks and cocktails for self-collection are still offered.
+In the meantime, however, the owner and with it the concept have probably changed, snacks and Cocktails for pickup are still offered.